jinhyung-park-05/Practical-Learning-Management/README.md

 # Practical-Learning-Management

 Plan
-- [ ] Create HTML template and JS script
+- [x] Create HTML template and JS script
 - [ ] Use JS to import data from Google Spreadsheet
+- [ ] Function to import gSheets file - test.gsheet